Medicare Part D

 How does Medicare Part D work?

-Medicare Part D is a Medicare program that offers prescription drug coverage to Medicare beneficiaries through privatized health insurance companies.
-Part D operates a little differently form traditional prescription drug coverage you may have had through an employer or an individual major medical plan prior to Medicare eligibility.
+Medicare Part D is a Medicare program that offers prescription drug coverage to Medicare beneficiaries through private health insurance companies sponsored by Medicare.
+Part D operates a little differently from traditional prescription drug coverage you may have had through an employer or an individual major medical plan prior to Medicare eligibility.
 The plan will have its own premium, deductible, copays/coinsurance, and out-of-pocket maximum.

 Part D has four stages in a calendar year.
 They are as follows:

 Stage 1 - Deductible: During the deductible stage, the policyholder is responsible for 100% of the costs of medications.
-The largest deductible a plan may have in 2019 is $415.
+The largest deductible a plan may have in 2020 is $435.
 Keep in mind, not all Part D plans have a deductible.
-Some plans will allow you to "skip" the deductible, depending on the medication, and you will be responsible for just the copay or coinsurance.
+Some plans only have a deductible on higher tier medications.

 Stage 2 - Initial Coverage Level (ICL): Once you meet your deductible, you enter the initial coverage level stage.
 This is when your copays and coinsurance "kick in."
 Plans designate what prescriptions they cover and what tier they belong to in the formulary.
 Each tier has its own copay or coinsurance.
 The copay/coinsurance is considered your share of the cost and the insurance company pays for the remaining amount.